-extended are presented in the "Borrowings and bank overdrafts (portion at less than one year)" on the line "Other loans and similar liabilities".
-As of 31 December 2023, the amounts due in respect of these programmes amounted to £11 million.
-The cash flows related to these liabilities are classified as cash flows related to financing activities.
+This financing program has enabled the Group to benefit from extended payment terms for debts owed to these suppliers.
+Debts for which payment terms have been extended are shown under "Borrowings and bank overdrafts (due in less than one year)" on the "Other loans and similar liabilities" line.
+As of 31 December 2023, amounts due under these programs totaled €11 million.
+Cash flows relating to these debts are classified as cash flows from financing activities.